uptonking/note4yaoo/lib-db-pouchdb-community.md

 - ## 💡 [RxDB – a real-time database on top of PouchDB | Hacker News_202009](https://news.ycombinator.com/item?id=24340802)
 - I built the first version of NoteBrook on top of couch/pouch, and the biggest pain points were:
   1. Pouchdb was before async/await and typescript.
 The typings can be inconsistent, and it’s very difficult to properly manage the lifetimes of local databases because of the promise chaining.
   2. A database technology for Real time replication Needs ACLs on a per-document basis.
 I built provisioning scripts to manage separate databases per user, as suggested, and it’s very cumbersome.
 It prevents me from lots of data sharing models like promoting one record to public view, or sharing a record with another user in a different tenant.
-3. Personally I feel that the naming / marketing of the product is poor.
+  3. Personally I feel that the naming/marketing of the product is poor.
 It does not feel professional ( couch, futon, fauxton, pouch, couchbase) do not feel like professional grade products I can depend on to run a business.

 - I don't see any authentification related suff like pouchDB have, like create an user with password hash, auto handle cookie in the browser, restrict document to user or group.